Thursday, August 6, 2015

 Built by Jules Nail in the Mt Olive Community of Jefferson County

-Mr. Nail lived in the house until the 1880s except for a period of service with the Union Army during the war.
+Mr. Nail lived in the house until the 1880s, except for service with the Union Army during the war.

 Donated by Mack Lee and Thomas Nail...